Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Materials and Methods

-The Bayes LCA model applied is from Hubbard et al. ~\citep{hubbard2019bayesian} and follows the general specification shown in Table~\ref{table:modelSpec}.
-In the T2DM model example there are two classes in $\textbf{C}$ (has T2DM or does not have T2DM) and three items with two categories each (2 biomarker indicators, 2 ICD disease codes and 2 diabetes medications).
-The latent phenotype variable for each patient, $D_i$, is assumed to be associated with patient characteristics that include demographics (for paediatric T2DM they are age, higher-risk ethnicity and BMI z-score) denoted by $X$ in the model specification, biomarker laboratory tests, clinical diagnostic codes and prescription medications.
-This model allows for any number of clinical codes or medications and in this model each clinical code and medication are binary indicator variables to specify if the code or medication was present for that patient.
-Since it is common for specific biomarker laboratory tests to be missing across a cohort of patients, the model includes an indicator variable per biomarker to indicate whether or not a specific biomarker data is available for that patient.
-Biomarker availability is an important component of the model since biomarkers are widely considered to be high quality prognostic data for many disease areas ~\citep{hadjadj2004prognostic} and availability of a biomarker measurement can be predictive of the phenotype as well as actual biomarker laboratory test result values since laboratory tests are often proxies for physician tentative diagnoses.
+The composite Bayes LCA/regression model applied is from Hubbard et al.~\citep{hubbard2019bayesian} and follows the general specification shown in Table~\ref{table:modelSpec}.
+In the T2DM model example, $D_i$ represents the latent dichotomous propensity for observation $i$ to be in the T2DM class i.e. the value of $\textbf{C}$ in eq(3) denotes that either the patient has T2DM or does not have T2DM.
+There are three variables in $\textbf{U}$; biomarker indicator $R_{ij}$, where j has two categories, laboratory test availability for HbA1c and Random Blood Glucose for observation $i$; ICD clinical codes $W_{ik}$, where k has two categories, diagnosis of T2DM and at least one endocrinologist visit; and diabetes medications $P_{il}$, where l has two categories, metformin and insulin.
+The latent phenotype variable for each patient, $D_i$, is assumed to be associated with patient characteristics that include demographics (for pediatric T2DM they are age, higher-risk ethnicity and BMI z-score) denoted by $\textbf{X}$ in the model specification.
+This model allows for any number of clinical codes or medications and in this model, each clinical code and medication are binary indicator variables to specify if the code or medication was present for that patient.
+Since it is common for biomarker laboratory tests, $Y_{ij}$, to be missing across a cohort of patients, biomarker availability, $R_{ij}$, is an important component of the model.
+This is because biomarkers are widely considered to be high quality prognostic data for many disease areas~\citep{hadjadj2004prognostic} and availability of a biomarker measurement can be predictive of the phenotype since laboratory tests are often proxies for physician diagnoses.

 The model likelihood for the $i^{th}$ patient is given by